-The Salaried and Nonunion Employee 401(k) Plan (the "401(k) Plan") is a defined contribution plan intended to be a tax-qualified plan under Section 401(a) of the Internal Revenue Code, for the benefit of substantially all of our salaried and nonunion hourly employees.
-An employee is eligible to participate in the 401(k) Plan on the later of (i) the date we or our affiliate that employs the employee adopt the 401(k) Plan or (ii) the date the employee completes one hour of service for us.
+We have established the Salaried and Nonunion Employee 401(k) Plan (the "401(k) Plan"), a defined contribution plan intended to be a tax-qualified plan under Section 401(a) of the Internal Revenue Code, for the benefit of substantially all of our salaried and nonunion hourly employees.
+An employee is eligible to participate in the 401(k) Plan on the later of (i) the date we or our affiliate that employee adopts the 401(k) Plan or (ii) the date the employee completes one hour of service for us.

-Participants in the 401(k) Plan may contribute from 1% of compensation per payroll period up to a maximum percentage per payroll period to be determined by the Benefits Committee.
+Participants in the 401(k) Plan may contribute from 1% of compensation per payroll period up to a maximum percentage per payroll period to be determined by the administrative committee of the Company's plans that was appointed by the Board of Directors (the "Benefits Committee").
 In addition, any new participants who do not affirmatively elect otherwise have 3% of their compensation per payroll period automatically contributed to the 401(k) Plan.
-To the extent permitted by the committee, participants may also make after-tax contributions to the 401(k) Plan.
+To the extent permitted by the Benefits Committee, participants may also make after-tax contributions to the 401(k) Plan.